 Looking down at the bride and the bridegroom from the Chimera Gallery:

-The top of the South Tower
+To the top of the South Tower

 The top of the South Tower is the best place to enjoy a 360 degree view over the whole of Paris.
 The view is spectacular and embraces the River Seine and its many bridges and banks (listed as World Heritage by Unesco).